 When it comes to the subject of periods (‘the bleed,’ ‘time of the month,’ menstruation, whatever you call yours), as a society we simply don’t talk about them enough.
 Whether that’s periods and fitness; periods and lifestyle; or periods, well, period, accessible information about how we can work with our menstrual cycles is surprisingly hard to come by.

-Keen to change all that, Doctor Emma Ross , Head of Physiology at Jennis, is on a mission to get us talking about our periods so we can all have healthier relationships with our menstrual cycles and bodies.
+Keen to change all that, Doctor Emma Ross , Jennis Head of Physiology, is on a mission to get us talking about our periods so we can all have healthier relationships with our menstrual cycles and bodies.
 “We've got to stop period silencing and we’ve got to open up conversations that are completely non judgemental about our cycles,” says Emma.